oruga-ui/oruga/packages/docs/pages/components/Notification.md

 <section class="odocs-head">

-The **Notification** component is a lightweight and easily customizable alert message.
+The **Notification** component is a lightweight and easily customizable alert message container.
 It is designed to mimic the push notifications that have been popularized by mobile and desktop operating systems.

 </section>